chef-partners/azure-chef-extension/README.md

 Chef Extension package includes released Chef-Client package.
 Currently Extension version depends on Chef-Client version.
 So whenever new Chef Client is releases, we have to publish new Extension as well.

 Chef-Client versions are specified in 4 digit format: `<MajorVersion.MinorVersion.PatchVersion-RevisionNumber>`.
-Example: chef-client 12.0.1-1
+Example: chef-client 11.14.6-1

 **Use Following Extension Version Scheme:**
-* We already started to use Extension Major version from `100.*.*.*`
+* We are using Extension Major version from `100.*.*.*`
 * Set Extension Minor Version = Chef-Client's Major Version
 * Set Extension BuildNumber = Chef-Client's Minor Version
 * Set Extension RevisionNumber = Chef-Client's PatchVersion